keesvv/hyper-dark/README.md

 I've modified some colors from which I thought were a little too dark.
 Some colors are now more 'alive', but I left the background color original.

 # Installation
-1. Type the following command in your Terminal emulator:
+1. Open your Terminal emulator and navigate to `~/.hyper_plugins`
+2. Use `npm i @keesvv/hyper-solarized` to install `hyper-solarized`
-2. Open the file `.hyper.js` in your favorite text editor or access Hyper's preferences by pressing `Cmd + ,`.
+3. Open the file `.hyper.js` in your favorite text editor or access Hyper's preferences by pressing `Cmd + ,`.
-3. Modify the `plugins` array to include `hyper-solarized`:
+4. Modify the `plugins` array to include `hyper-solarized`:

   ```js
   plugins: [